Apprenticeship

 • Final Apprenticeship End-Point Assessment (EPA): 1st July-8th October 2026

-The SCITT apprenticeship program includes structured developmental phases designed to support your journey to Qualified Teacher Status (QTS) and complete the apprenticeship requirements.
+The PGTA includes structured developmental phases designed to support both your journey to Qualified Teacher Status (QTS), and to complete the apprenticeship requirements.
 Starting with an induction period in July, you will engage in school-based activities and two days of SCITT induction to prepare for their classroom in September.
 You will complete a series of supportive and interactive online modules over August to ensure that you are well prepared for the year ahead.

 Timetabling and phases